 We took over the management of four care homes in Torfaen, increasing our workforce by 180 staff.

 By now, we manage 4,238 properties with 342 staff members.
 Our turnover is £18m.

 We re-developed and extended a building in Porthcawl to establish our Picton Court care home.
 Today, the 76-bed home provides 24 hour care alongside regular social activities.

 We launched our in-house cleaning and handyman service.
 Original team members Jayne and Chris are still with Hafod and have been joined by 9 colleagues who all help to keep our communities clean and maintained.

 Yellow Wales became a subsidiary of Hafod.
 The charity supports young people aged 16-25 to access training, earn qualifications and to find employment.

 We completed our Brocastle care home which is close to Ewenny in Bridgend.
-It provides residential accomodation for 80 older people aged 65+, and even boasts an on-site pub for residents.
+It provides residential accommodation for 80 older people aged 65+, and even boasts an on-site pub for residents.